Sunday, May 1, 2016

 "I thought you said he was happy," said the dancer.

 "This man is at peace.
 I tried to convince him that he wasn't."
 The queen's man stood and threw up his arms.
 "I told him, 'The mine is dangerous.
 The stones fall in.
 The shafts are narrow.
 The digging is hard.
-Any bliss you feel must be an illusion.'"
+Any relief from it that you feel must be an illusion.'"

 The young women laughed at him.
 The queen nodded for him to continue.

 "So he told me, 'Each night I go home to my wife and children.
 It's to their benefit that I work.'"

 "I replied, 'I have met men with families who feel differently.'"